cmsc330fall23/cmsc330fall23/projects/project0.md

 reset it.)
 Many people have multiple Gradescope accounts, and we suggest you to merge them before trying to submit.

+### Submission failed.
+Did you connect GitHub to Gradescope?

+You didnt connect GitHub to Gradescope.
+Go to [Gradescope account settings](https://www.gradescope.com/account/edit), and "Link a GitHub account"

 ### HTTP Errors

-Remove the `gradescope-submit` config file by doing `rm -r ~/.gradescope-submit`.
+Remove the `submit` config file by doing
+`rm -r ~/.gradescope-submit`.
 Then, refer to the troubleshooting for incorrect passwords and try it again.